 High-fat dairy items, such as full-fat milk, can induce heartburn and acid reflux.
 By cutting out whole milk, you can help avoid any associated discomfort that it may cause.

 If you enjoy yogurt in the mornings or for a mid-afternoon snack, then you’re in luck.
 Yogurt, as long as it is fat-free, may not cause any discomfort in those who occasionally deal with acid reflux.
 For an even tastier early morning treat, stir in some frozen berries, which are another safe option when dealing with acid reflux 1.

 Citrus fruits and citrus juices should generally be avoided if you’re someone who experiences acid reflux.
 A good fruit to eat instead is apples, which are not only one of the most portable fruits, but can be enjoyed a number of delicious ways.
 Slice it into pieces and dip it in fat-free yogurt or cottage cheese, or even saute those pieces in a little bit of maple syrup (another food that shouldn’t trigger heartburn)2.

 Skinless Chicken Breast

-Potatoes — either boiled, baked, or mashed and prepared without high-fat toppings — are a good option to help you prevent acid reflux.
+Potatoes — either boiled or baked and prepared without high-fat toppings — are a good option to help you prevent acid reflux.
 Try to stay away from french-fries and potato chips though.
-As good as they taste, their high fat content can cause stomach discomfort.
+As good as they taste, their high fat content can cause stomach discomfort.6

 However, even when you’re careful, it can still sometimes be hard to completely avoid acid reflux.
 For those moments when heartburn hits, be sure to have TUMS, the No. 1 doctor recommended brand, on hand for fast-acting relief.